MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/BuildingSecureDevices.md

 * Initiating device lockdown to only allow execution of signed applications and drivers

 A step-by-step guidance is described in the [Enabling Secure Boot, BitLocker, and Device Guard](https://docs.microsoft.com/en-us/windows/iot-core/secure-your-device/securebootandbitlocker) section.

+## Device Production

+Once the lockdown image is validated it can be used for manufacturing.
+For more information see [IoT Core manufacturing](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/).